bhasker1996/Swiggy-LLD-ASDE-by-swayamjeeth/README.md

 This repository comprises the Low Level Design implementation for a turn-based 2 player game called Magic Arena.
 The source code is crafted in Java, with unit tests utilizing Junit5, and Maven as the build automation tool.

+Note: This implementation did not clear the assessment.

 ## Project Overview

 The aim is to design a Magical Arena where players engage in turn-based combat.
 Each player possesses 3 attributes which are: "health", "strength", and "attack"; all represented by positive integers.
 A player is eliminated from the game when their health reaches zero.